 P5+experimental 3D printing

-This experimental series of tests is a step forward in a larger research project focused on the exploration of the possible interactions between digital computation and complex and selforganizing physical processes.
+This experimental series of tests is a step forward in a larger research project focused on the exploration of the possible interactions between digital computation and complex and self-organising physical processes.

-The series is developed on the base of a small block of code refined during the preparation of the workshop ‘BioLogic:living structures and swarm bodies’ and aimed to facilitate direct interaction from Processing to FDM 3Dprinters through the generation of G-code instructions.
+The series is developed on the basis of a small block of code refined during the preparation of the workshop BioLogic: living structures and swarm bodies and aimed to facilitate direct interaction from Processing to FDM 3Dprinters through the generation of G-code instructions.

 The produced objects try to combine the potential offered from generative strategies in the exploration of non-standard deposition processes and the capacity of plastic threads to self-organize in curly geometries once extruded from the 3D printer.

-The work consisted in a first part focused in the calibration and mapping of the different material behavoiurs achievable based on the variation of different extruding conditions.
-The parameters we found to affect the more the extruded material behaviour was:
+The first part of the work focused on the calibration and mapping of the different material behaviours achievable based on the variation of different extruding conditions.
+The parameters we found to affect the extruded material behaviour more significantly were:

 . nozzle distance from the deposition plate